mismayil/sample-websocket/README.md

-# chess-api-server
-Four Seasons API backend server
+# Sample websocket app with Sequelize